 The Graduate Record Examination is not required, but GRE scores may be requested to augment or clarify a student's academic record.

-The Associate Dean for Graduate Studies may require students with background deficiencies in interdisciplinary work to take additional courses at the undergraduate or graduate level to remedy those deficiencies.
+The Associate Dean for Graduate Studies and the A&H Admissions Committee may require students with background deficiencies in interdisciplinary work to take additional courses at the undergraduate or graduate level to remedy those deficiencies.

 Full-time and Part-time Students